Every child is an artist. The problem is

 how to remain an artist once he grows up.

 — Pablo Picasso (1881-1973)

 In today’s world, it seems that the good, the true and the beautiful are becoming ever more elusive.
 We already live within a shattered worldview divorced from our connection to Oneness from whence our spiritual nutrients could flow if we would choose to receive them.
 Art is among the sources from which those nutrients come to us.
 Our Indo-European language gives us many clues and hence, some guideposts that might redirect our search for wholeness.

-Another verb which in its Greek origin meant “to discern” or “to perceive” was aesthetic.
-We could say that the opposite meaning of aesthetic is “anesthetic,” that is to say, being devoid of feeling or sensation.
+Our next word “aesthetic” in its Greek origin meant to study or discern the nature of sensation.
+The opposite meaning of aesthetic is “anesthetic” which is being devoid of feeling or sensation.
 In P-B some of us have become almost frantic in our search for substances and processes that anesthetize our ability to “feel” our suffering, we have become adept at self-medicating.
 In fleeing our sense of the aesthetic, we are ironically running from the very experience we all long for—that of the good, the true and the beautiful.